cran/pisaRT/README.md

 ## Overview

-pisaRT contains a small example data set from the PISA 2018 study with scored responses, response times and log transformed response times on item level (<https://www.oecd.org/pisa/data/2018database/>).
+`pisaRT` contains a small example data set from the PISA 2018 study with scored responses, response times and log transformed response times on item level.
+The original files can be retrieved as the "Cognitive items total time/visits data file" from <https://www.oecd.org/pisa/data/2018database/>.

 ## Installation